 The detailed federal tax brackets are determined as follows:

-As a result, the Manitoba provincial income tax rates are:
+According to the CRA, the Manitoba provincial income tax rates for 2026 are:

 Your specific tax rate depends on which bracket your taxable income falls into, with progressively higher rates applied to income above each threshold.